librehat/libfprint/tests/README.md

 Possible Issues
 ---------------
 `umockdev-record` aggressively groups URBs.
-In most cases, manual intervention is unfortunately required.
+While we provide a script to fix the most common issues, in most cases, manual intervention is unfortunately required.
 Often, drivers do a chain of commands like: A then B each with a different reply.
 However, `umockdev-record` could create a file like this: